FirTrees000/JaBPI/README.md

 # `setAnims()`
 Arguably the most important function!

-This function sets the animations that JaBPI uses for it's default animation updates
+This function sets the animations that JaBPI uses for its default animation updates

 Most likely, you'll want to put it in the `events.entity_init()` function